 To Attract A Mate

-The main reason that deer grow antlers and one of the reasons that it is the male of the species that grow them is to attract a female deer for mating.
+The main reason deer grow antlers and one of the reasons that it is the male of the species that grow them is to attract a female deer for mating.

 Deer use their antlers to rub on trees.
 These marks show off their dominance over other males.
 Males with the largest antlers usually achieve the highest fertilization success.
-They are more likely to obtain mates due to their dominance and competitiveness.
+They are more likely to obtain mates due to their authority and competitiveness.

 Deer have many ways of defending themselves.
 However, they will always try to avoid trouble using their keen sense of smell.